akeneo/pim-docs/contributing/behat.rst

 Install Behat
 -------------
-You can install Behat dependencies with composer.
+You can install Behat dependencies with composer (on pim-community-dev).

 .. code-block:: bash